 Earlier this year, Cisco predicted that by 2021, 82% of the global internet will be video traffic.
 Considering that viewers are around 85% more likely to buy products after watching a video, this is one element of the marketing mix that B2Bs can't afford to ignore.

-In this post, I’ll be looking at 4 types of video that B2Bs can create; but first of all, let’s take a look at why using video should be on your agenda for 2018.
+In this post, I’ll be looking at 4 types of video that B2Bs can create; but first of all, let’s take a look at why using video should be on your agenda.

 Benefits of Video for Digital Marketing